 Worried about paying your mortgage?

-If your income is affected by COVID-19 and you are worried about paying your mortgage, speak to your lender as soon as possible.
-Many lenders have announced help for borrowers who are facing a drop in income.
-These may include :
+If your income has dropped and you are worried about paying your mortgage, speak to your lender as soon as possible.

 Check if you have insurance that will cover your mortgage payments instead.
 For example, mortgage payment protection insurance or through your current account.